College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 1. fuboTV

-FuboTV is the best choice to get live college football without cable.
-The streaming service has over 140 channels in its base package, called Pro.
-This plan costs $74.99 per month, plus RSN fees.
+FuboTV is the best way to get live college football without cable.
+It has over 140 channels in its base package, called Pro.
+This plan costs $79.99 per month plus RSN fees.

-Fubo is an excellent choice because it includes all of your local broadcast affiliates.
+The streaming service is an excellent choice because it includes all your local broadcast affiliates.
 The Pro package also has:

 - ESPN and ESPN2